hiimjustin000/MoreIcons/README.md

 - swing
 - jetpack

+This can also be done with individual images per icon piece, with the same naming conventions as above.
+The sprites should be placed in `(Geometry Dash folder)/geode/config/hiimjustin000.more_icons/(gamemode)/(icon name)`, where `(icon name)` is the name of the icon.

 If anything goes wrong, the mod will log warnings and errors to the console, which can be checked in `(Geometry Dash folder)/geode/logs`.

 ## Texture Packs